ejsado/portfolio/projects/cape-henlopen-trails/project-report.md

 ## Summary

 The beaches in Delaware are a very popular tourist attraction in the summer.
 Many visitors choose to drive and park in the lot closest to the sand, but there is another option.
 Lewes, Rehoboth, and Cape Henlopen State Park are all connected with an impressive multi-use trail network designed with bikes in mind.
-So, **what does the current bike trail network look like and what facilities are within a reasonable distance of the trails?**
+So, **what does the current bike trail network look like?**

 <aside>
 <p>Map Limitations</p>
-<p>Note that I collected portions of this data myself and that I did not include every trail and every facility.
+<p>Note that I collected portions of this data myself and that I did not include every trail and facility.
 I purposefully excluded items that did not meet certain criteria.
 Also, I may have missed some items because I am human.</p>
 </aside>

 ---